 American film and stage actor and screenwriter, Barbara La Marr, known as "The Girl Who Is Too Beautiful," starred in films alongside great actors such as Douglas Fairbanks and Rudolph Valentino.
 She became addicted to cocaine, heroine, and alcohol, which not only caused her career to plummet, but also caused her to develop nephritis and tuberculosis.
 She died in 1925 at 29 years old.

 Barbara La Marr was an American stage and film actress, cabaret artist, and screenwriter.
-La Marr was known as "The Girl Who Is Too Beautiful," after a Hearst newspaper feature writer, Adela Rogers St. Johns, saw a judge sending her home during the police beat in Los Angeles because she was too ...more
+La Marr was known as "The Girl Who Is Too Beautiful," after a Hearst newspaper feature writer, Adela Rogers St. Johns, saw a judge sending her home during the police beat in Los Angeles because she was too beautiful and young to be on her own in the big city. ...more on Wikipedia

 Age: Died at 30 (1896-1926)